-- 1) Park-phase PT samples: These are hourly low-power PT samples collected during the park phase of the profile cycle, however, every 12 hours a PTSO sample is taken instead.
-Both PT & PTSO samples include 4 fields, although the last 2 fields are set to zero for PT samples. - 2) Low resolution PTSO samples: The deep parts of the profile can be represented using low-resolution spot samples collected at predetermined pressures.
-Low resolution spot sampling in the deep water was implemented as an energy savings measure.
-In addition, low resolution FLBB samples are collected over the whole water column according to the sample table. - 3) High resolution PTSO samples: The shallower parts of the profile can be represented with high resolution (ie., 2 decibar) bin-averaged PTSO samples.
-In continuous profiling mode, the CTD samples at 0.83Hz and stores the data for later binning and averaging. - 4) GPS fixes: After the profile is executed and the float reaches the surface, the location of the profile is determined via GPS. - 5) Biographical & engineering data: Various kinds of biographical and engineering data are collected at various times during the profile cycle.
+- 1) Park-phase PTS samples: These are hourly low-power PTS samples collected during the park phase of the profile cycle. - 2) Low resolution PTS samples: The deep parts of the profile can be represented using low-resolution spot samples collected at predetermined pressures.
+Low resolution spot sampling in the deep water was implemented as an energy savings measure. - 3) High resolution PTS samples: The shallower parts of the profile can be represented with high resolution (ie., 2 decibar) bin-averaged PTS samples.
+In continuous profiling mode, the CTD samples at 1Hz and stores the data for later binning and averaging. - 4) GPS fixes: After the profile is executed and the float reaches the surface, the location of the profile is determined via GPS. - 5) Biographical & engineering data: Various kinds of biographical and engineering data are collected at various times during the profile cycle.